Executive Committee Charter

 Development of the Committee agenda shall be the responsibility of the Committee Chair, in consultation with the President and the Secretary of the Board.
 The agenda shall list in outline form each matter to be considered at the meeting.
 The Committee may use a consent agenda in the manner provided by the Bylaws of the Board of Trustees.
 Items not set forth on the agenda or in the meeting notice may be considered only upon an affirmative roll-call vote of a majority of the total voting membership of the Committee.

 A quorum shall be a majority (more than one-half) of the members of the Committee.
+The Chair of the Board, who is an ex officio, voting member of the Committee, shall be counted for quorum purposes only when present.
 In the absence of a quorum, those attending may adjourn the meeting until a quorum is present.

 Action of the Committee